 When you search for "LLM guardrails," most of what you find is about output filtering: moderation APIs, toxicity classifiers, post-generation checks that inspect what the model produced and decide whether to show it.
 The model runs first.
 The filter runs second.
 If the filter catches something bad, the response is suppressed or replaced.

 I built KaryoSpace's guardrail system the other way around.
-The constraint check runs first.
-If a query violates a defined boundary, the model is never invoked at all.
-Here's why I made that decision, how the system is designed, and what I learned running it against real adversarial queries.
+The constraint check runs first, and if a query crosses a defined boundary, the model never gets invoked at all.
+In this post I'll walk through why I went this route, how it works, and what actually happened when I tested it with real adversarial queries.

-First, the model might produce something genuinely dangerous before the filter sees it, and the filter might miss it.
-Any filter has a false-negative rate.
-If the dangerous content is the response, you're relying entirely on the filter's accuracy.
+The obvious one is that the model might produce something genuinely dangerous and the filter might miss it.
+Every filter has a false-negative rate, and if the dangerous content is the response, you're betting everything on the filter's accuracy.

-Second, output filtering doesn't give you a clean audit trail.
-You know the model generated something and it was blocked.
-You don't know, from the filter alone, what the user was trying to extract and why.
+Then there's the audit trail.
+With output filtering you know the model generated something and it got blocked, but the filter alone can't tell you what the user was actually trying to extract, or why.

-Third, and most practically: model behaviour can change.
-If your guardrail logic is "run the model and filter the output," then a model update that changes how the model responds to a particular phrasing can silently change your enforcement.
-The filter becomes model-dependent in ways that are hard to reason about.
+And the one that bothered me the most is that model behaviour changes.
+If your guardrail logic is "run the model and filter the output," a model update that responds differently to a particular phrasing can silently change your enforcement.
+Your filter becomes model-dependent in ways that are really hard to reason about.

-Input-side enforcement, classifying the intent before the model sees it, sidesteps all three problems.
-The model is not invoked.
-There is nothing to filter.
-The audit record captures the exact query that triggered the constraint.
+Checking the intent on the input side, before the model ever sees the query, avoids all of this.
+The model never runs, so there's nothing to filter, and the audit record has the exact query that tripped the constraint.

-KaryoSpace is an enterprise workplace AI: it has access to a user's email, chat history, project notes, incident records, and integrated services like Jira and ServiceNow.
-That's a large attack surface for a user who wants to extract things they shouldn't.
+KaryoSpace is an enterprise workplace AI.
+It has access to a user's email, chat history, project notes, incident records, and integrated services like Jira and ServiceNow.
+That's a big attack surface for anyone who wants to extract things they shouldn't.

-I identified three categories of constraint that needed hard enforcement from day one:
+I ended up with three categories that needed hard enforcement from day one:

 | Category | What it blocks | Why it matters |